How to Build a Lean DevOps Tools Stack

 Michael Zion

-Start with the job your stack must do
+Start with the work the stack must support

-Before choosing tools, define the jobs your DevOps stack needs to support over the next 12 to 18 months.
-A seed-stage team shipping one backend service has different needs than a Series B company running multiple environments, background workers, data pipelines, and customer-specific infrastructure.
+Before choosing tools, define the work your DevOps stack needs to support over the next 12 to 18 months, not the platform you might want someday.
+A seed-stage team shipping one backend service may only need a reliable CI/CD path, basic observability, managed secrets, and reproducible infrastructure.
+A Series B company may also need multiple environments, background workers, data pipelines, compliance evidence, stronger access controls, and customer-specific infrastructure.
+If the current state is unclear, use a lightweight DevOps maturity assessment to separate real delivery and reliability gaps from a wishlist of tools.

 • Deploy application changes safely: Continuous integration and continuous delivery, or CI/CD, should build, test, and release code with clear controls.